DFE-Digital/architecture/common-components/index.md

 Here's a link to an [Excel version of the table](../documents/common-component-matrix.xlsx).

-If you're considering your options and want more advice, get in touch with your [architecture partner](../service-offer/our-service-offer).
+If you're considering your options and want more advice, get in touch with your [Architecture Lead](../profession/our-profession-offer/#architecture-leads).

 <a name="mapping"></a>
 ### Geospatial mapping